 Are credit unions safe?

 Yes.
 Much like FDIC deposit insurance at banks, deposits at credit unions are insured up to $250,000 by the National Credit Union Administration (NCUA).
 Also, federally chartered credit unions are regulated by the National Credit Union Administration, whereas state-chartered credit unions are regulated at the state level.

-Pros and cons to credit unions
+Pros and cons of credit unions

 Credit unions have these benefits and drawbacks.

 - Better customer service.
 Credit unions are known for having superior customer service because they operate as nonprofits and are owned by you, its members.

 - Better terms.
 Credit unions typically have higher interest rates and lower fees than traditional banks.